 - the customers do not always know what they really need (for many customers it is not clear that it is often the main reason for the failure of a project).

-In our guide you will find many tips which help you to find a right agency.
+In our guide you will find many tips which help you to select a right agency.
 If you do not have enough time to read the article completely, please scroll down to the checklist below.

 Freelancer or agency?